Lessons Learned Working With Sass and CSS Variables

 A Design Theme where the actual choosing of which design palette to use in an application is done.

-While Design Themes are collections of singular values, Design Strategies are cross-cutting concerns or rules.
+While Design Themes are collections of singular values, Design Rules are cross-cutting concerns or strategies.
 For example, truncating strings when they don’t fit is a strategy for how to handle content that is too long.
 These are generally achieved in CSS with Property Groups - collections of one or more CSS properties that are changed together.

 Together these make up the bulk of your product’s Style Guide.